 I. 700 Foresight Leaders – A One-Line Database

-Who does notable work in professional foresight today?
-Here are our starter lists for foresight leaders and organizations.
-We’ve found these leaders in lists on the web, and by using searches on social networks using foresight terms.
+Consider following some of these individuals on Twitter or LinkedIn (I don’t recommend Facebook, given its current lack of civic responsibility), and visiting the websites of, and subscribing to some of the newsletters and blog feeds of, any organizations you find interesting or relevant to your learning or work.
+We’ve found these leaders and organizations in lists on the web, and by using searches on social networks using foresight terms.
 Some are public figures.
 We’ve tried to describe them using the language they used themselves.
 We’ve condensed their self-descriptions to single lines for brevity’s sake.
 Our apologies to anyone that we may have inadvertently misrepresented in our condensation.

 To make this list we relied heavily on Google and on LinkedIn’s search engine, the latter being an emerging global standard for business networking.
 Klout and PeerIndex are startup social influence rating systems.
 We have included Klout scores for each individual when available.
 Klout has many shortcomings as way to measure influence but we will use it until someone builds a better tool for the emerging reputation economy.
 Google Scholar tracks citations on papers published in foresight journals, and we included a few foresight academics whose papers have over 100 citations.
 If we’d searched the foresight journals we could have included many more foresight academics, but we wanted to use open access measures of social and professional influence to make this starter list.
 To grow your general notability or impact as a foresight leader, it helps to publish papers, write a book, speak, create videos, run a blog, tweet, or take a role in a foresight-related event or organization, like FERN. 🙂